komyg/rm-shop-v3/tutorial.md

 # Part 3: Adding Unit Tests

-This is a three part tutorial series in which we will build a simple shopping cart app using React and [Apollo Graphql](https://www.apollographql.com/):
+This is a three part tutorial series in which we will build a simple shopping cart app using React and [Apollo Graphql](https://www.apollographql.com/).
+The idea is to build a table in which the user can choose which Rick and Morty action figures he wants to buy.

 - [Part 1: Retrieve and display data from a remote server.](https://dev.to/komyg/creating-an-app-using-react-and-apollo-graphql-1ine)
 - [Part 2: Use Apollo to manage the app's local state.](https://dev.to/komyg/use-apollo-to-manage-the-app-s-local-state-167f)
 - Part 3: Add unit tests.

-On this third part we will add unit tests to our components and our resolvers.
+In this third part we will add unit tests to our components and our resolvers.

 >Note: usually I think that it is a good practice to write the tests at the same time as you are writing the code (see [TDD - Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development)), but I chose not do to this on this tutorial series, because I thought it would be clearer to separate the subjects.